 ⑤ Sizes that are Comfortable and Convenient

 It might also be worth taking the size of your washing machine into account, especially if you don’t like having multiple loads.
-Smaller capacities (3 -4 kg) may call for compact towels, whereas larger capacity machines (7 kg and above) can handle any towel you throw at it.
+Regular capacities (12-16 lbs) may call for compact towels, whereas larger capacity machines (20 lbs and above) can handle any towel you throw at it.

 Three Tips to Keep Your Towel Soft and Fluffy